slohani-ai/LG-OAM-simulations-with-Tensors/README.md

 ```sh
 Intensity, Phase = lg.Superposition(p_l_array,alpha_array,w,grating_period,save_image)
 ```
+  where,
-  where, p_l_array: array of size \[None,2\], where first column represents p-value and second column repesents l-value.
+  - p_l_array: array of size \[None,2\], where first column represents p-value and second column repesents l-value,
-  alpha_array: an array or list representing mixture percentages of various modes. w = beam width at z = 0
+  alpha_array: an array or list representing mixture percentages of various modes,
+  - w = beam width at z = 0,
-  grating_period: grating lines.
-Usful in implementing the simulated phase mask on the SLM.
+  - grating_period: grating lines.
+Usful in implementing the simulated phase mask on the SLM,
-  save_image: False as default.
+  - save_image: False as default.
 If True, simulated OAM modes are automatically saved as images in the same dir.

 * Simultaneous simulation for multple batches of superpostion modes